lanehomrich/hello-r/README.md

 # hello-r
-r script that prints "hello world"
+r script that prints "hello world!"

+# this is the readme file. it is good practice for all github repositories so people can orient themselves to your project.